TMGron/MCM2027/_pages/logistics.md

 #### Internet Access

-Illinois Institute of Technology is a partner with eduroam, and you can get internet access via that route if your institution is an eduroam partner.
+Illinois Tech is a partner with eduroam, and you can get internet access via that route if your institution is an eduroam partner.

-[IIT guests to be filled in]
+Another option is to log onto the Illinois Tech internet through [IIT-Connect](https://www.iit.edu/ots/internet-network/illinois-tech-wireless-networks/guest-wireless)

+* When associating to IIT-Connect, a captive portal page loads which provides guests the ability to sign in directly or self register.
+Self registration requires a phone number to receive an SMS message with login credentials.

+* There is also guest account, MCM25, which you can use to connect to IIT-Connect.
+The password will be posted at the registration desk.
+This account does not require registration.

 #### Electrical Power